isomerpages/moe-corporationpri/_cca/Physical sports/Volleyball (Boys).md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>"Being part of the Volleyball CCA has taught me many things throughout
+<p>“Being part of the Volleyball CCA has taught me many things throughout
-my years in Volleyball.
+my years in volleyball.
 Teamwork is the most important value in the game.
-I have learnt to be a better leader through guiding and learning from my teammates.</p>
-<p>I am grateful for the guidance of the coaches and teachers who believed
-in us when we had doubts.
-The dedication and passion for the sports inspired us to push beyond our limits and instilled values that extend far beyond the court."</p>
+I have learned to be a better leader through guiding and learning from my teammates.
+I am grateful for the guidance of the coaches and teachers who believed in us when we had doubts.
+Their dedication and passion for the sport inspired us to push beyond our limits and instilled values that extend far beyond the court.”</p>
 <p></p>
 <p>Saw Wilmer from Responsibility 1 (2023)</p>
 <p></p>
-<p>"When I started out my CCA, I was disappointed initially as I did not
+<p>“When I started my CCA, I was initially disappointed as I did not get
-get into my chosen CCA.
-It did not take long for me to realize that volleyball was indeed the best CCA for me as I have learnt so many life values from it.</p>
+into my chosen CCA.
+It did not take long for me to realize that volleyball was indeed the best CCA for me as I have learned so many life values from it.
+In 2022, we emerged second in the Junior division as our senior team guided us well and taught us many important tips to score against our opponents.
-<p></p>
-<p>In 2022, we emerged second in the Junior division as our senior team guided
-us well and taught us many important tips to score against our opponents.
+I am thankful that we had experienced seniors who guided us and honed our skills.</p>
+<p>&nbsp;</p>
-I am thankful that we had experienced seniors who guided us and honed our skills.
-As a back court player in the school team, I learnt that if the front three players are unable to receive the ball, it will be my responsibility to save the ball and send it back to the front three players to spike and score a point.
-I have also learnt hard that losing a point is not the end of the game as we can always come back and score more points.</p>
+<p>As a backcourt player on the school team, I have learned that if the front
+three players are unable to receive the ball, it is my responsibility to save the ball and send it back to the front three players to spike and score a point.
+I have also learned that losing a point is not the end of the game as we can always come back and score more points.</p>
-<p></p>
+<p>&nbsp;</p>
-<p>Having been in the school team for the last 3 years, our camaraderie has
+<p>Having been on the school team for the last three years, our camaraderie
+has grown stronger.&nbsp; We have learned from our mistakes in previous matches and we overcome them in upcoming matches.</p>
+<p>&nbsp;</p>
-grown stronger and we have learnt from our mistakes from previous matches and we have learnt to overcome them in upcoming matches.
-After my P6 graduation, I hope to help my juniors excel in volleyball.
-My aspiration for the future school team is to bring the glory back to Corporation Primary in the next few years."</p>
+<p>After my P6 graduation, I hope to help my juniors excel in volleyball.
+My aspiration for the future school team is to bring glory back to Corporation Primary in the next few years.”</p>
 <p></p>
 <p>Kavin Karthik from Responsibility 1 (2024)</p>
 <p></p>